Sugeepixie/Mushroom-Analysis/README.md

 - Connect to mushrooms.db database
 - Check list of tables in database
 - Create dataframe from joined targets and features tables
-- Encode data in dataframe
+- Using Label Encoder, convert all textual data into numerical data
 - Define the features and target using dataframe drop method and column selection, respectively
 - Split data into training and testing sets
 - Scale the features data using StandardScaler()